Buffing vs. Polishing: What's the Difference? Skip to content

 Buffing vs. Polishing

-This guide will brief you if you're not sure what finishing methods suit your job.
-First, let’s understand what is polishing & buffing?
+This guide will help you determine which finishing methods suit your job.
+First, let’s understand what polishing and buffing are.

 • Polishing refers to finishing methods that use abrasive belts, whereas buffing refers to finishing methods that use cloth or buffing wheels with polishing compounds

-• Buffing removes the lines and gives a bright glossy finishing, whereas polishing provides a brushed or lined surface.
+• Buffing removes the lines and gives a bright, glossy finish, whereas polishing provides a brushed or lined surface.

-• Buffing typically needs surface improvement polishing before buffing.
+• Buffing typically needs surface improvement, and polishing before buffing.

 Both finishing methods have their advantages.
 Let’s start understanding them individually.